zuwiizu/owl/README.md

 ### **Setup Environment Variables**

-In the `.env.example` file, you will find all the necessary API keys along with the websites where you can register for each service.
+In the `owl/.env_example` file, you will find all the necessary API keys along with the websites where you can register for each service.
 To use these API services, follow these steps:

-1. *Copy and Rename*: Duplicate the `.env.example` file and rename the copy to `.env`.
+1. *Copy and Rename*: Duplicate the `.env_example` file and rename the copy to `.env`.
 2. *Fill in Your Keys*: Open the `.env` file and insert your API keys in the corresponding fields.

 ## 🚀 Quick Start